GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - pkg install libexpat
 - git clone https://github.com/GlizzyChief/SillyTavern-1.8.4-fix
 - cd SillyTavern-1.8.4-fix
-- Run `which chromium-browser` and copy the output
-- Run `nano src/poe-client.js`, move down to 37th line and replace the parameter `executablePath` with the output of the previous command (delete `/usr/bin/chromium` and paste your value, without touching the quotes).
-Once you've done it, press CTRL in your termux, press x on your keyboard, then press y, then Enter.
 - Run ./start.sh

 If start.sh causes issues, then please run: